skellis46/slipbox/pressure, stress and strain - the body in time.md

 {**.prev**}

 You might even say -- if you were being unkind -- that these choreographies were all really just about me. {**.jon**} The health and mindfulness specialist Jon Kabat-Zinn describes how, in meditation (and in life) even the _not me story_ is the _story of me_.
-It's fine, by the way, if you'd like to be unkind. {**.ar**} You can be unkind right there in the Zoom chat.
-Could there be a more contemporary way to start an online conference than with a bit of chat-room trolling?
+It's fine, by the way, if you'd like to be unkind.

 What follows this morning is a guided -- or maybe misguided -- tour of the body under pressure and in time.
 At its heart are the things each of us makes, and for whom -- and for when -- they are made.